ericthefirst/basindepth/README.md

 * Basins and catchments can be cancelled while they are being drawn <sup>[1](#cancellation-woe)</sup>

-<a name="cancellation-woe">1</a>Unfortunately, information about the deleted shape will be displayed in the control panel as if it had been drawn.
+<a name="cancellation-woe"><sup>1</sup></a> Unfortunately, information about the deleted shape will be displayed in the control panel as if it had been drawn.
 In this case, click on the shape's title in the control panel and press Backspace to delete it.

 ## Future work
 * Modify triangulation algorithm to handle [concave](https://en.wikipedia.org/wiki/Concave) basins and catchment areas